-In product development, the minimum viable product (MVP) is a strategy used for fast market testing of a product or product feature to gain quantitative or qualitative feedback.
+In product development, the minimum viable product (MVP) is a strategy used for fast market testing of a product or its feature to gain quantitative or qualitative feedback.

 1. Faster to market